Australia's economy outpaces forecasts, peers in first quarter

 Overall, the Australian Bureau of Statistics reported the value of goods and services produced was worth A$1.6 trillion ($1.25 trillion) in current dollars, or about A$67,800 for each of Australia's 23.5 million people.

-Yet while the economy has not suffered a full blown recession since 1991, it has been traveling below its ideal pace of around 3.25 percent for much of the past six years.
+Yet while the economy has not suffered a full blown recession since 1991, it has been travelling below its ideal pace of around 3.25 percent for much of the past six years.

 Annual growth of 2.3 percent was still the slowest since late 2013, weighed by a retreat in mining investment and sharply lower prices for many of the country's resources.